Sadie King

-Sadie Sinclair (also King) is a fictional character from the British television soap opera Emmerdale, played by Patsy Kensit.
-She made her first appearance during the episode broadcast on 10 May 2004.
-The character was introduced as the former wife of Jimmy King (Nick Miles), who arrived with his family in 2004.
-Kensit left the serial to accept a role on Holby City and Sadie made her final appearance on 21 September 2006.
+Sadie King (also Sinclair) is a fictional character from the British television soap opera Emmerdale, portrayed by Patsy Kensit.
+The character made her first appearance on 10 May 2004 and was introduced as the former wife of Jimmy King (Nick Miles), who arrived with his family in 2004.
+Kensit left the serial in 2006 to accept a role on Holby City and departed on 21 September 2006.
+In May 2026, it was announced that Kensit had reprised the role after 20 years, returning on 2 September that year.

 Kensit won the Best Bitch accolade for her portrayal of Sadie at the 2005 and 2006 Inside Soap Awards.